smitelli/scottsmitelli.com/src/content/projects/twanslationparty/index.md

 +++
 title = 'twanslationparty'
-description = "Working in conjunction with [twitstash]({{% relref twitstash %}}), twanslationparty corrupts the English text in one Twitter account's timeline and posts the result to another account." date = 2009-04-02 fuzzyDates = 'ym'
+description = "Working in conjunction with {{% internal-link \"projects/twitstash\" /%}}, twanslationparty corrupts the English text in one Twitter account's timeline and posts the result to another account." date = 2009-04-02 fuzzyDates = 'ym'